-If your dog hails from Russia with love, then consider giving him a name inspired by his origins!
+If your dog hails from Russia, then you may want to consider giving him a name inspired by his origin!

 The world’s largest country boasts a long history, a fascinating culture, and a distinct language, offering you many ideas for doggy identification.
 From brilliant literature to influential figures, there’s no shortage of fascinating Russian titles for your pooch!

-Here are some of our favorite ideas for Russian male dog names!
+Here are some of our favorite ideas for Russian boy dog names!

 - Artur (Russian version of Arthur)